Federated Learning for Internet of Things: Applications, Challenges, and Opportunities: Challenges and Opportunities

-Communication overhead is considered one of the major challenges in an FL-based IoT environment.
-Currently, most of IoT devices communicate using wireless networks whose bandwidth is much less than wired network bandwidth.
-As the more devices joining into the system, the communication problem is advent when clients possess with different resources allocations.
-The limited network bandwidth not only makes the communication between clients and server inefficient, but also triggers the presence of straggler clients, which fail to share its local update with the server during the communication round.
+Communication bottleneck is considered one of the major challenges in an FL-based IoT environment.
+Currently, most IoT devices communicate using wireless networks whose bandwidth is much smaller than wired network bandwidth in datacenters.
+For example, under a smart home scenario, the sum of the overall networking bandwidth is constant for the whole IoT system, no matter how many devices are connected.
+As more devices join the system, the communication problem is advent when clients possess different resources allocations.
+The limited network bandwidth not only makes the communication between clients and the server inefficient but also triggers the presence of straggler clients, which fail to share their local updates with the server during the communication round.
 They both serve as the bottlenecks for the performance of FL deployment in the large-scale IoT scenario.

-To address this challenge, some key ideas have been proposed in the past few years, such as decentralized training, data compression and participant selections.
-Mercury \cite{Mercury} recently proposed a sampling-based framework that enables efficient on-device distributed training without compromising the training quality as a new inspiration for solving this challenge.